 \textit{Security} in communication networks protects the integrity of the system, including but not limited to data, applications and user privacy.
-The open interfaces in O-RAN bring democratised applications but also increases the chance for deployed applications to be attacked.
+The open interfaces in O-RAN bring democratised applications but also increase the chance for deployed applications to be attacked.
 Considering the potential fast and frequent developing circle enabled by the RLOps, security practices should be considered throughout the process.
 This is the emerging paradigm of DevSecOps, in which some of the security responsibility is downloaded to developers.
 In RLOps, we make several suggestions in addition to the standard DevSecOps.

 Since RL is running in an interactive way to provide intelligent decisions to the system, it is essential to consider the feedback from the environment at the beginning, including the feedback on security.
 For example, a special state can be designed for the MDP to indicate the sudden change of agent behaviour, which could be a sign of attack.
 The adversarial agent can be introduced in the RL training to test the robustness against malicious agents~\cite{chen2019adversarial, elderman2017adversarial}.
 Inspired by~\cite{diaz2019selfmonitoring}, \textit{Monitoring} could also play an essential role in integrated security measures.
-To enable security practices through monitoring, attack detection techniques like anomaly detection could be applied.
+Attack detection techniques like anomaly detection could be applied to enable security practices through monitoring.